 Packing.
 Something I’ll probably never be good at.
 It literally took me YEARS to become a decent packer, which I don’t quite understand considering my obsession with time management and organizing (sorry, Marie Kondo!).
 Rookie mistakes still happen, frustration follows.
-Now, with two kids in tow, the bar has been raised further.
+Now, with three kids in tow, the bar has been raised even further.

 1. Packing way too many items.